dmlc/gluon-nlp/docs/examples/word_embedding/word_embedding_training.md

 sampling is useful, as it allows parallelization of the CSR matrix construction over multiple CPU cores for separate batches.

-##### Citations:

-- [1] Mikolov, Tomas, et al. “Distributed representations of words and phrases and their compositionally.”
-   Advances in neural information processing systems.
-2013.

-- [2] Bojanowski et al., "Enriching Word Vectors with Subword Information" Transactions of the Association for Computational Linguistics 2017

 ## Subwords

 `GluonNLP` provides the concept of a subword function which maps